Dependency Parsing with Bottom-up Hierarchical Pointer Networks: Alternative Transition-based Algorithms

 Note that both alternative transition systems are guaranteed to parse a sentence of length $n$ in just $n$ steps, keeping the same runtime complexity as the left-to-right algorithm, and are likewise trained, except for the order in which transitions (values of $p$) are predicted.

-Figure~\ref{fig:network} depicts the proposed Hierarchical Pointer Network architecture and the decoding procedure for parsing the sentence in Figure~\ref{fig:tree} with the novel outside-in transition system.
+Figure~\ref{fig:network} depicts the proposed Hierarchical Pointer Network and presents the decoding procedure for producing the dependency tree described in Figure~\ref{fig:tree} with the outside-in transition system.
 In this sketch, it can be graphically seen how decoder hidden states of dependents influence the decoding process.

 Finally, it is worth mentioning that it is not possible to design a purely bottom-up transition system on the Pointer Network framework using $n$ transitions (one per word) as, regardless of the order in which words are considered, it is not possible to guarantee that dependents are always processed before heads (e.g., the first node considered will not necessarily be a leaf).